bipinpaulbedi/paulBlogSource/src/pages/2019-01-04-elixir-concurrency-models/index.md

 &nbsp;&nbsp;&nbsp;&nbsp;`end`
 `end`

 The program can be started via start method and uses pseudo-variable __MODULE__, which evaluates to the name of the current module.
 The Process.register registers the pid as name :hashit.
-Moreover instead of printing the hash value it now returs it to the sender, which helps in bi-directional communication.
+Moreover instead of printing the hash value it now returns it to the sender, which helps in bi-directional communication.
 The carot ^ symbol in {:ok, ^ref, reply} denotes we want to match the value rather than binding it.
 The [pattern matching](https://elixir-lang.org/getting-started/pattern-matching.html) in elixir is used to match inside a data structure.
 Effectively we can now execute the HashIt module via

 `:hashItMD5 |> HashIt.start([%{}, :md5])`
 `:hashItMD5 |> HashIt.compute("bipin")`

 **Adding check and compute logic**

-Adding the return value to check in cache befor recomputing above module can be refactured as
+Adding the return value to check in cache before recomputing above module can be refactured as

 `defmodule HashIt do`
 &nbsp;&nbsp;&nbsp;&nbsp;`def start(name, strg, cryptoType) do`